 Assurance Level System Development Controls Level 1 No stipulation.
 (1) The software used by CAs must be developed with good software engineering development methods such as the Capability Maturity Model Integration (CMMI).
 (2) Malicious software must be prevented from being installed on the CA equipment, and only components authorized by security policy may be used for CA operations.
-Level 2 Level 3 (3) For hardware and software used by the RA, it must be checked for malicious code on first use and performed a scan periodically.
+Level 2 Level 3 (3) For hardware and software used by the RA, it must check for malicious code before the first use or version update and perform a security scan periodically.
 Level 4 (4) System development environment and test environment shall be separated from the on-line environment.
 (5) Research and development units of CAs shall exercise the due care of a good management responsibility (e.g., signing a guarantee agreement of security compliance to ensure that there are no back doors or malicious programs installed in the CA systems) and provide program or hardware handover lists, test reports, and administration manuals.